sherlock-audit/2024-04-titles/README.md

 ___

 ### Q: If you are integrating tokens, are you allowing only whitelisted tokens to work with the codebase or any complying with the standard?
 Are they assumed to have certain properties, e.g. be non-reentrant?
 Are there any types of <a href="https://github.com/d-xo/weird-erc20" target="_blank" rel="noopener noreferrer">weird tokens</a> you want to integrate?
-The current version supports native ETH and any standard ERC20 tokens.
+The current version supports native ETH.
 ___

 ### Q: Are the admins of the protocols your contracts integrate with (if any) TRUSTED or RESTRICTED?
 If these integrations are trusted, should auditors also assume they are always responsive, for example, are oracles trusted to provide non-stale information, or VRF providers to respond within a designated timeframe?